-o The first column contains icons indicating the measurement state:

-Angular position to be measured.

-Angular position measured, but with at least one NAN (Not A Number) probe result.
+- The first column contains icons indicating the measurement state: - Angular position to be measured. - Angular position measured, but with at least one NAN (Not A Number), or out of limits probe result.

-Angular position measured.
+Angular position fully measured (inside limits).

-- o The second column displays the position number. - The last column displays the angular position in degrees. - 11.
-Display the mapping results in a 2D plot.
+- The second column displays the position number. - The last column displays the angular position in degrees.